 Presents national trends in health statistics.
 Each report includes an executive summary, highlights, a chartbook, trend tables, extensive appendixes and an index.

 by counties.
-Statistics regarding substance abuse and mental illness.
+Statistics regarding mental illness.

 Statistics about children including: economic well-being, health, child protection, safety and education.

 A statistics portal for market data, market research, and market studies.
 Provides access to statistics and studies gathered by market researchers, trade organizations, scientific publications, and government sources on over 600 industries.